 Being an artist, a rather solitary profession, I identified with its theme of the loner, who is willing to risk his life for what he thinks is right.
 The depiction of the crowd, which only thinks of material wealth and comfort and seeks the easy way out of the impending crisis, is well drawn and accurate.
 Most people in the town believe the arrival of a criminal, who has just been released from prison before the end of his sentence for murder by a weak-kneed judge, does not concern them.
 It was the Sherriff Kane (Gary Cooper) who put him away and it is Kane he wants, not the town’s folk.
-They tell Kane, who is about to leave on a honeymoon with Mrs. Kane(Grace Kelley), to leave town, hoping it will deflate the impending crisis.
+They tell Kane, who is about to leave on a honeymoon with Mrs. Kane(Grace Kelley), to get out of town, hoping it will deflate the impending crisis.

 Frank Miller, the bad guy, disrupted the life of the town’s folk the last time around, making it “unsafe for women and children” as they say, although the smarmy hotel manager seems to think the rough and ready style that Miller fostered made town-life a lot more exciting and lucrative, especially for the undertaker.
-However, with sidekicks like the sinister (I don’t think he speaks a word) looking Lee Van Cleef, waiting at the depot for Miller’s return on the noon train, things probably wont turn out too well for the townsfolk, if Kane leaves.
+However, with sidekicks like the sinister (I don’t think he speaks a word) looking Lee Van Cleef, waiting at the depot for Miller’s return on the noon train, things probably wont turn out too well for the townsfolk if Kane leaves.
 Kane looks world-weary; every step he takes is slow and measured.
 Abandoned by his fellow citizens, he also has to fight Lloyd Bridges, one of his deputes, who wants Cooper to leave, so he can have his day in the sun alone to fight Miller and prove his mettle.
 The sense of utter fatigue and the raw drive, that keeps him going, is inspirational.
 Like all the Westerns I have seen, people are transformed by these existential crises.
 How they respond changes their lives and those around them for the better.

 Religion also plays an interesting role in several of the Westerns I have seen, where it is perceived as providing comfort for the sheepfold.
 The minister at the church, where the whole town is worshipping that ominous Sunday morning, is against violence on principle, but allows Kane nonetheless to make his case to exhort the parishioners to defend the town.
-One of the town fathers seems to agree that they must support the sherif, as he begins his speech, only to end it by saying it would be bad PR for the town’s economy, if the shootout takes place.
+One of the town fathers seems to agree that they must support the Sheriff, as he begins his speech, only to end it by saying it would be bad PR for the town’s economy, if the shootout takes place.
 Kelley, who plays Kane’s wife, has lost family to gun violence and has converted to Quakerism.
 She abandons Kane and prepares to leave town on the next train.
 At the depot, she finds herself, surrounded by Miller’s sidekicks, waiting for Miller to arrive.
 Kane is abandoned by everyone.The level of anxiety mounts as the clock moves closer to high noon.

 Cooper’s ex–lover, Helen Ramirez, who is also the ex-lover of the antagonist is leaving town on the same train that Miller is arriving on.
 Earlier at the saloon she owns, Ramirez meets Mrs. Kane and tells her in no uncertain terms that she should stand by her man.
 At the train station, when Kelly hears that a fight has broken out, she runs furiously back into town.
 Kelley abandons her religious dogma, and kills Miller, just as he is about to take down Kane, in what is the deciding moment of the shoot out.

 Religion is perceived as irrelevant in this film for not seeing their prohibition against killing in the context of society as a whole, where murder and mayhem and outright sadism are the standard mode of operation of the bad guys.
 The only way to control them is through the bold actions of the courageous few who step up to the plate.
-The minister, who lets Kane interrupt his Sunday sermon to make an appeal to the townsfolk for more deputies, conveys his helplessness in the face of the impending arrival of Frank Miller, when he says he is constrained by his faith to encourage violence.
+The minister, who lets Kane interrupt his Sunday sermon to make an appeal to the townsfolk for more deputies, conveys his helplessness in the face of the impending arrival of Frank Miller, when he says he is constrained by his faith to not encourage violence.
 All he can say limply is: “I am sorry”.
 One message of the movie is that you don’t have to embrace religion to do good.
 Life is messy and to maintain a semblance of order, sacrifices have to be made.
 The hero is self-less in a way that all religious doctrine seems to encourage.
-In the final showdown Kane Christlike is bereft not only of the support of the people but also of any excess of bravado.
-There is no swagger in his gestures, just a man doing his job,fulfilling his destiny.
+In the final showdown Kane christlike is bereft not only of the support of the people but also of any excess of bravado.
+There is no swagger in his gestures, just a man doing his job, fulfilling his destiny.
 But I suspect that this selflessness has different origins than the selflessness of a monk or a saint.
 It may have its origins in a notion of the warrior, or of feudal knights, as depicted in ‘The Seven Samurai’, which provides the story line for “The Magnificent Seven”.
 Their values derive from their selflessness and loyalty to the feudal lords.
 Self-discipline and emotional control were the code of honor crucial to their success as guardians of their lords, that prepared them to act efficiently and forcefully at a moments notice.
 Their code of honor states implicitly: slovenliness and lack of self-control are sins to be eradicated in oneself and in others.
 Like Kane they no longer act for either the town folk or some higher authority, but to live up to a personal code of honor.

 “High Noon” has been a political football from its first showing.
 The screenwriter was blacklisted during the McCarthy era, which leads some commentators to see it as a commentary on McCarthyism.
 Although Gary Cooper appearing before HUAC didn’t name names, he is reported to have said he didn’t know much about Communism but as far as he could see “it was not on the level.”
 John Wayne, appalled by the possible allegory of McCarthyism in “High Noon” and the inability of Kane to drum up resistance to Frank Miller had Howard Hawks make “ Rio Bravo”, where Wayne succeeds in putting together a ragtag group of deputes to fend off the bad guys.